grantmacken/xqerl-cli/README.md

 ## xqerl database items

 The xqerl database can store

-1. [ XQuery and XPath Data Model](https://www.w3.org/TR/xpath-datamodel-31/) (**XDM**) items.
-These include document-nodes, arrays, maps and functions
+1. [ XQuery and XPath Data Model](https://www.w3.org/TR/xpath-datamodel-31/) (**XDM**) items:  These include document-nodes, arrays, maps and functions

-2. links A db *link* is a reference to binary or unparsed text file on the containers file system
+2. link items: A db *link* is a reference to binary or unparsed text file on the containers file system
+3. unparsed text items: A unparsed text item is one which is an item not parsed into a XDM item.
+ Data may extracted from unparsed text using a xQuery string function and regular expressions.

 ## xqerl database
  [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete)